 A bad outcome is when—despite even the most exceptional care and effort—a patient’s condition declines or fails to heal properly.
 For example, patients can get the brunt end of known risks and side effects.
 There’s no guarantee of a complication-free medical procedure.

 Individuals who experience bad outcomes cannot sue for malpractice, as the outcome is due to factors out of a physician’s control.

 The standard of care is questioned in medical malpractice.
 Doctors who provide treatment that isn’t in line with what other professionals in the field would do in a similar situation can be liable for malpractice.

-For example, negligence can be defined an avoidable mistake or skipping a know, necessary step in the treatment process.
+For example, negligence can be defined as an avoidable mistake or skipping a known, necessary step in the treatment process.
 Other examples include: